influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ## Trigger alerts from stream data

 Triggering an alert is a common Kapacitor use case.
+The database and retention policy to alert on must be defined.

-For example, to alert on high CPU usage, use the following TICKscript.
+##### Example alert on CPU usage

-Telegraf writes the percentage of CPU idle time to InfluxDB.
-For example, to trigger a critical alert when the idle usage drops below 70%, copy the following TICKscript into a file called `cpu_alert.tick`:
+1. Copy the following TICKscript into a file called `cpu_alert.tick`:

 ```js
 dbrp "telegraf"."autogen"